 Ideal Clay Air-Drying Process

-If you do not have such tools, place your sculpture in an airy room not very close to a window and turn it every few hours.
+If you do not have such tools, place your sculpture in an airy room close to a window and turn it every few hours.
 This way, all sides will be equally exposed to the direction of the wind and dry equally.

-Tips To Avoid Air-Dry Clay Cracking During The Drying Process
+Tips to Avoid Air-Dry Clay Cracking During the Drying Process

 So, here are some factors that can help minimize the possibility of cracking while drying the pot.

-1-Choose Appropriate Materials That Suit Your Craft Idea:
+1. Choose Appropriate Materials That Suit Your Craft Idea:

-2-Ensure Even Drying:
+2. Ensure Even Drying:

-3-Avoid Using Heat On The Air-Dry Clay:
+3. Avoid Using Heat on the Air-Dry Clay:

 Since the heat from an oven or hair dryer will dry the outermost layer of clay first, it will shrink more than the clay underneath.
 This mismatch in drying and shrinking speeds is bound to cause cracks in clay.
 Therefore, allowing your clay to dry at room temperature in a well-ventilated room is best.

-4-Use Armature Sparingly:
+4. Use Armature Sparingly:

 Conclusion